florians10/TechTest-ApplicationService/readme.md

 ## Background

-A fintech company is successfully distributing `ProductOne` to consumers.
-They use an external company, `AdministratorOne`, to manage the Investors, Accounts and Payments.
+A fintech company distributes `ProductOne` using an external company, `AdministratorOne`, to manage the Investors, Accounts and Payments.

-The company wants to offer a second product, `ProductTwo`, using `AdministratorTwo`.
+The company wants to launch `ProductTwo` using `AdministratorTwo`.

 In the future, the company might use `AdministratorTwo` for `ProductOne`.
 And, of course, you can imagine the company will want to quickly launch more Products.